tylercollier/openresync/README.md

 * Sync any number of resources, or subsets using `$filter`
   * You are able to utilize `$select` and `$expand`
 * For each source, you can sync to one or more destinations
   * At this time, MySQL and Solr are supported as destinations.
-(You could optionally have multiples of each) Adding a new destination type isn't difficult.
+You could have any number of such destinations.
+Adding a new destination type isn't difficult.
   * The destination schema is managed for you (at least for MySQL).
-For example, the tables and fields are created if they don't exist.
+The tables and fields are created if they don't exist.
 * Logging is done in [ndjson](http://ndjson.org/) format, so that if you have to go digging through the logs, this is as easy as possible.
 Be sure to look into [pino-pretty](https://github.com/pinojs/pino-pretty), which is a dev dependency, so you can use it with e.g. `cat somelogfile | npx pino-pretty`.
 * A local website runs so you can see the sync stats.